pmdevita/BoarHat/Readme.md

 This will be explained in the wiki.
 For now, check tests/__init__.py to get an idea of what you can do.

+## Todo:

+Right now, we are assembling the core part of BoarHat, it's scene manager.
+This will determine how we organize objects and display them on screen.

+* Create a full prototype of the scene-layer-object paradigm
+* Discuss needs for flexibility (Do we need to be able to transplant layers and objects?)
+* Clean and unify its UI

 ## Other Information

 Named "BoarHat" because it sits on top of pyglet (like a hat!) and